Independent and Individual Hearing Care in South Yorkshire

 Oticon Opn S

-All our hearing aids come with a free five year extended manufacturers’ warranty, unlimited aftercare and 12 months of consumables from the date of fitting
+All our hearing aids come with a free five year extended manufacturers’ warranty, unlimited aftercare and two years of consumables from the date of fitting

 Rechargeable Hearing Aids are a free option when you choose our Complete Care Package

 60 Day Money Back Guarantee

 Hearing tests conducted and hearing aids fitted in:

 Sheffield, Rotherham, Chesterfield, Derbyshire, Barnsley and surrounding areas

 Book in to have your old hearing aids checked and serviced

 Just moved to Sheffield or need support with a hearing instrument purchased elsewhere?